DUI Breath Tests In Georgia

 The second test is administered by the state.
-After arrest, the driver is read an Implied Consent, which notifies the driver of consequences to refuse the test.
+After arrest, the driver is read an Implied Consent, which notifies the driver of the consequences to refuse the test.
 To operate the breathalyzer machine, the operator must be certified and trained.

-In DUI-DWI cases, the purpose of DUI breath testing to determine the concentration of ethyl alcohol.
-Similar principles apply for quantitative testing and rely on Beer’s law, which states the amount of infrared radiation absorbed by a substance in a sample is directly proportional to the concentration of the substance in the sample.
+In DUI-DWI cases, the purpose of DUI breath testing is to determine the concentration of ethyl alcohol.
+Similar principles apply to quantitative testing and rely on Beer’s law, which states the amount of infrared radiation absorbed by a substance in a sample is directly proportional to the concentration of the substance in the sample.
 So, in breath tests, the concentration of alcohol in a breath sample is determined by the quantity of infrared absorbed and the known frequencies.

 Problems with DUI Breath Testing

 Machine errors should be considered with DUI-DWI breath tests.